microsoft/onnxruntime/dockerfiles/README.md

 ## NVIDIA Jetson TX1/TX2/Nano/N:

+These instructions are for [JetPack SDK 4.4](https://developer.nvidia.com/embedded/jetpack).
-The Dockerfile.jetson is using NGC JetPack 4.4 as base image and the build instructions are for the same.
+The Dockerfile.jetson is using [NVIDIA L4T 32.4.3](https://developer.nvidia.com/embedded/linux-tegra) as base image.
 You can probably used those instructions with earlier/later versions with appropriate modifications.
 Instructions assume you are on Jetson host in the root of onnxruntime git project clone.

 Two-step installation is required:

 1. Build Python 'wheel' for ONNXruntime on host Jetson system;
 2. Build Docker image using ONNXruntime wheel from step 1.
-(You can also install the wheel on the host directly)
+You can also install the wheel on the host directly.

 Here are the build commands for each step: